PlexSheep/numf/README.md

 - Base32
 - Base64

-`numf` also has the onumfion of prepending a prefix for each format, such as `0x` for hexadecimal.
+`numf` also has the option of prepending a prefix for each format, such as `0x` for hexadecimal.
 Numbers may also be provided from the stdin.
 See `--help` flag for more information.